gabrielsoltz/metahub/README.md

 ## Description

 **MetaHub** is a command line utility for investigating [AWS Security Hub](https://aws.amazon.com/security-hub) findings.
-Using **MetaHub**, you can rely on [AWS Security Hub](https://aws.amazon.com/security-hub) and your already favorite integrated scanners as a source of the non-context findings to then add what is missing from your environments and connect your findings with the big-picture.
+Using **MetaHub**, you can rely on [AWS Security Hub](https://aws.amazon.com/security-hub) and your already favorite integrated scanners as a source of the non-context findings to then add what is missing from your environments and connect your findings with the big-picture. **MetaChecks** are provided for some resource types as part of the tool.
+Still, you can add your custom checks or connect to another specific tooling,  like Nmap, to enrich your investigation even more and automate those outputs.

 **MetaHub** provides you with a framework to do this investigation with the help of **MetaChecks** and **MetaTags** (YOUR context).

 **MetaHub** aggregates by affected resources the information to focus on fixing the real problem, not the findings themselves.

-**MetaChecks** are provided for some resource types as part of the tool.
-Still, you can add your custom checks or connect to another specific tooling,  like Nmap, to enrich your investigation even more and automate those outputs.

-If you are investigating a Security Group with a port open, you can then investigate and automate the following:
+If you are investigating a finding for Security Group with a port open, you can then investigate and automate the following:
 - If the security group is attached
 - If the attached resource is public
 - If the environment is Production